rakibtg/ZincPHP/readme.md

 # About ZincPHP

-ZincPHP is a lightweight PHP framework specially created for REFT-ful architecture.
+ZincPHP is a lightweight PHP framework specially created for REST-ful architecture.

 ZincPHP has everything you will need to make a complete REST-ful API backend server.